What Continuous Possession of Property Means in Adverse Possession Claim

 For a trespasser trying to gain title to these types of pieces of property, seasonal occupation is acceptable as long as it's in a manner consistent with how the true owner would use the property.
 So, in short, the requirement of continuity of possession is satisfied with activities that are seasonal in character.

-If trying to establish adverse possession over a neighbor's pond, for example, you need only swim in it each summer for the statutory period, not in January.
+Someone trying to establish adverse possession over a neighbor's pond, for example, would need only swim in it each summer for the statutory period, not in January.
+(But they might need to take other actions to meet other adverse-possession requirements, such as fencing it off.)

 While possession of a piece of land must be continuous for the statutory period, the possession doesn't always need to be by the same person in order to support an adverse possession claim.